ziggyrafiq/ZR-Demo-Project-01/REQUIRMENTS.md

 The API should follow the attached Open API spec.
 To view the spec in an interactive way you can use https://editor.swagger.io/.
 There are 5 endpoints in total.

-### Evaluation

-You will be evaluated on providing a working API as well as basic code style, approach and correctness.
-There is no need to secure the API or worry about a production level setup.
-Running the app in debug mode is fine.

-### Submission

-Please provide your solution either in a publicly accessible Git repository (Github for example), or if you prefer a compressed archive that also contains your locally initialised Git folder (.git).
-Make sure you include a README with details of how to run the app, including any build and seeding steps and scripts.

-Feel free to document any assumptions you made where the spec was unclear in a separate file.